 Mt Hope School

-Mt Hope School's student population of 235 students has stayed relatively flat over five school years.
+Mt Hope School's student population of 297 students has grown by 18% over five school years.

-The teacher population of 12 teachers has stayed relatively flat over five school years.
+The teacher population of 16 teachers has grown by 33% over five school years.

 Mt Hope School is ranked within the bottom 50% of all 3,120 schools in Michigan (based off of combined math and reading proficiency testing data) for the 2018-19 school year.